xatzzz/Augmented-Reality/README.md

 - [deliverable 2](https://github.com/merkourisa/Augmented-Reality/issues/2): until 29/04/2022
 - [deliverable 3](https://github.com/merkourisa/Augmented-Reality/issues/3): until 03/06/2022

+## Report
+In each deliverable, you should also modify your personal [report](my_report/README.md), describing what have you done in each deliverable.

 ## Questions

 For any questions, regarding the deliverables, in the open [issues](https://github.com/merkourisa/Augmented-Reality/issues) not only you can ask but you can also answer.